 Watching

 At the top you'll see an embedded version of the video.
 At the bottom, you'll see an outline of the chapters in the video (if there are no chapters, RemNote AI will try to divide the video up itself based on a transcript).
-You can click View all sections to show what's coming next and jump to a different section if desired:
+Click View all sections to see what's coming next and jump to a different section if you like.

 Highlighting